The Bibb County School District Newsletter

 Bibb County School District

-Each student will demonstrates strength of character
+Each student will demonstrate strength of character

 and will be college or career ready.